JoelEng/AdventOfRS/README.md

 ## Helper functions

-If a function is needed in multiple days, it should be placed in the `helpers` subcrate.
+If a function is needed in multiple days, it should be placed in the `helpers` folder.

 ##